Consumer Warning: The Pink Panther Buys a New Laptop

 On the website of a reputable company, I found a metal laptop with a 15-hour battery life, classified as a business model.

-I phoned in an order for a laptop and care pack policy but first explained my checklist of must-have features for the laptop, explained why and confirmed with the salesperson.
+I phoned in an order for a laptop and care pack policy but first explained my checklist of must-have features for the laptop, explained why, and confirmed with the salesperson.
 (Call recorded)

-What, what could possibly go wrong?
+What, what could go wrong?

 After setup, immediate problems required many remote access tech sessions, meanwhile, the battery kept dying.

-Then progress…sort of …revealed in the email below the second month after purchase.
+Then progress…sort of …revealed in the email below the month after purchase.

 Subject: Today long computer mystery solved